jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="/assets/DependencyInjectionSetUp.png" alt="Dependency Injection Set Up" width = "75%" align="center" style="padding-right: 20px;">

 One path is across the top and then down.
 That path is inverted, and not the problem.
 The second path is down and across the bottom.
 That one is the problem.
 Follow the arrows.
 There's a dependency chain from `ClientApplication` to `MyInterfaceFactory` to `MyClass` in the object resolution. `ClientApplication` still depends upon `MyClass`, but it's just not quite as obvious.
-I had not inverted all of the dependencies.
+I had not inverted all the dependencies.

 # Dependency Injection
 <img src="https://m.media-amazon.com/images/I/A1d1xag7ZeL._SL1500_.jpg" alt="Meat Injector" width = "20%" align="right" style="padding-right: 20px;">